ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 #Flipping a Coin on a Crazy Plane
 I'm a big fan of brain teasers and happen to find quirky, counterintuitive mathematical truisms fascinating.
-I'd be lying to you if I said I hadn't spent a weekend figuring out why it is that 23 people in a room [are more likely than not to generate at least one shared birthday.](https://en.wikipedia.org/wiki/Birthday_problem) At the same time, I don't consider myself particularly "good" at brainteasers.
-Put another way, I'd certainly experience a good deal of stress if confronted with a [Die Hard 3 scenario](https://www.youtube.com/watch?v=BVtQNK_ZUJg), even if Samuel L. was there to help me...
+I'd be lying to you if I said I hadn't spent a weekend figuring out why it is that 23 people in a room [are more likely than not to generate at least one shared birthday.](https://en.wikipedia.org/wiki/Birthday_problem) At the same time, I don't consider myself particularly "good" at brainteasers, and can't say I'd perform as well as Bruce Willis did in that [classic scene from Die Hard 3](https://www.youtube.com/watch?v=BVtQNK_ZUJg), even if Samuel L. was there to help me...

-The good news is there's a fairly simple way to improve skill at something you may not be a "natural" at: practice it, just you might jog up stairs or run for long distances to build up stamina.
+The good news is there's a fairly simple way to improve your skill at almost anything: practice it, just you might jog up stairs or run for long distances to build up stamina.
 But imagine if instead of having regular old running shoes, you had turbo-charged, bionic shoes that made it easier for you to run farther and push your distance limits.
 You'd build up your stamina for sure, and you might even run to parts of your neighborhood or city that you'd never explored before and see something cool.

 While these turbo-shoes don't exist last time I checked, as a Data Scientist I can tell you that an analog to them exists when it comes to generating insights about a wide array of complex systems, from physical and biological processes and financial investments to winning your favorite board game or solving a little brainteaser.
 What's more, you already have everything you need to use this tool assuming you're reading this post from a computer.